richardjalba/NextJS-SaaSAI/README.md

 I got stuck with a 500 error and figured out that I gave the apiKey variable in generatePost.js the wrong value !!!
 Fixed.

 I implement OpenAI functionality in both generatePost.js and new.js

+(Currently the OpenAI works and generates content based off of hard code in the backend.
+I want the user to provide the info in the frontend and I want better formatting for the generated content.)

+Now I'm going to refactor generatePost.js so that there can be arguments passed through it from the user.

+In new.js I add prompts and textareas for the user to insert information, along with setStates for the topic and keyword values.

+For a moment, typing in the textarea wasn't producing any characters.
+I realized I misnamed the onChange as onChanges !!!
+Fixed.

+The generatePost API endpoint will req JSON content from the topic and keyword states.

+Now the app will generate and produce content on the frontend based on user input.

+Next I want to be able to store all the generated content on the left side of the screen using MongoDB.

+**MongoDB** is a NoSQL database that utilizes JSON.
+Every "document" is given automatically given an \_id property.